Five foods to boost nutrition during pregnancy

 Making sure that you and your baby are getting the right nutrition during pregnancy is often a concern for mothers-to-be.

-Whether you are pregnant for the first time, or pretty experienced at the whole pregnancy thing, here are five foods to boost nutrition during this special time and give your baby the best start possible in life.
+Whether you're pregnant for the first time or already experienced at the whole pregnancy thing, here are five foods to boost your nutrition during this special time - and give your baby the best possible start in life.

 1. Avocado

-Avocado is a very healthy, versatile fat which is nice and filling.
-Pop it in a nice big salad, or even have it on toast – it’s a great alternative to butter.
+Avocado is a healthy, versatile fat that’s also super satisfying.
+Pop it into a big salad, or smash it on toast - it’s a great alternative to butter.

-Avocado is a good source of nutrition during pregnancy because it’s packed with folate, potassium, vitamin C and vitamin B6, which aids your baby’s tissue and brain growth and reportedly can even ease morning sickness!
+It’s packed with folate, potassium, vitamin C, and vitamin B6, all of which support your baby’s tissue and brain growth.
+Vitamin B6 may even help ease morning sickness!

 2. Vita-Weat 9 Grains

-These crackers are particular good for those ladies unlucky enough to suffer from morning sickness during pregnancy (which unfairly isn’t always limited to the morning!) and who can’t stomach much food.
+These crackers are especially handy for those experiencing morning sickness (which - unfairly - isn’t always limited to mornings!).

 3. Fish